alex3dd/dockerfile-patch/README.md

 ## What is dockerfile-patch?

-dockerfile-patch will allow you to dynamically patch a Dockerfile with Jinja2 templates.
+dockerfile-patch will allow you to dynamically patch a Dockerfile using Jinja2 templates.

 dockerfile-patch can gather system facts from Docker images (supported Docker image facts: osfamily, operatingsystem, kernelrelease and architecture).

-The Docker image system facts can be used to customize the Jinja2 templates you are going to use to patch your Dockerfile.
+These system facts can be used to customize the Jinja2 templates that are going to be used to patch your Dockerfile.

 ## Example